Best Times to Visit Boston, Massachusetts, USA

 Top Things to Do

-Boston Public Garden Swan Boats & a Secret Stroll
+Boston Public Garden Swan Boats & Secret Stroll

 Essential Travel Tips

-Many places in Boston accept credit cards, but it's always good to have some cash on hand, especially for smaller establishments or tipping.
+Many places in Boston accept credit cards, but it’s always good to have some cash on hand, especially for smaller shops, street vendors, and tipping.
 Consider using a credit card that doesn't charge foreign transaction fees if you're an international visitor.

-Boston is generally safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid walking alone in less populated areas, particularly in the late hours.
+Boston is generally safe, but like any major city, be aware of your surroundings, especially at night.
+Stick to well-lit areas and avoid walking alone in less populated areas, particularly after dark.
 Use ride-sharing apps like Uber or Lyft if you feel uncomfortable walking.

-Pack for all types of weather, even in summer.
-Boston weather can be unpredictable, so layers are key.
+Pack layers!
+Boston weather can be unpredictable, even in summer.
+You might need a light jacket or sweater even on a warm day.
 Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-A light rain jacket is also recommended, even if the forecast looks sunny.

 Weather Details